-If you look in the tomcat/webapps/share/WEB-INF/classes/alfresco directory of your Alfresco installation, then you’ll notice a number of files ending with -config.xml, such as for example share-config.xml.
-These files contain configuration that is loaded into a Spring bean when Alfresco starts and is accessed by Share code to dictate many different aspects of its behaviour.
+If you look in the tomcat/webapps/share/WEB-INF/classes/alfresco directory of your Alfresco Content Services installation, then you’ll notice a number of files ending with -config.xml, such as for example share-config.xml.
+These files contain configuration that is loaded into a Spring bean when Alfresco Content Services starts and is accessed by Share code to dictate many different aspects of its behavior.

 To customize this configuration you would not normally change these files directly, but instead make your changes in the tomcat/shared/classes/alfresco/web-extension/share-config-custom.xml file, which overrides the default configuration in the exploded Share webapp.
 Changes to web-extension/share-config-custom.xml can be done at runtime and take effect after a Share Web Script Refresh.
 However, there is no way from the UI to disable or enable configuration, you need file system access.
 There is also no easy and straight forward way to split up the configuration in different units, name them, and version them.